zdravkov/kendo-docs/api/javascript/dataviz/geometry/matrix.md

 #### Returns

-`kendo.dataviz.geometry.Matrix` The transformation matrix for the specified translation.
+`kendo.geometry.Matrix` The transformation matrix for the specified translation.

 ### unit